 Cindy Pastorius (soprano)

 Cindy is a native of St. Mary's County but new to St. Maries Musica.
 Cindy has been singing her whole life!
 Throughout school she sang in choir and also played percussion in band.
 After high school, Cindy attended Messiah College where she received her B.A. in Church Music.
 Throughout college Cindy had the privilege of singing in several choirs, and was able to sing Brahms Requiem and Mahler's 2nd Symphony with the Harrisburg Symphony Orchestra.
 Cindy is currently the worship leader at Lexington Park United Methodist Church and she is so blessed to do something she loves every week!
 She is especially thankful that she gets to lead music alongside her husband, Collin, who is the lead guitarist for the band!

-Heather Rardin (soprano)
+Heather Rardin (alto)